lhcb/starterkit-lessons/second-analysis-steps/tistos-diy.md

----
-layout: page
-title: First steps in LHCb
-subtitle: TisTos DIY
+# TisTos DIY
-minutes: 45
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Learn what TisTos is and why it's useful
+* Learn what TisTos is and why it's useful
-> * Use an interactive python session to look at TisTos on a local DST
+* Use an interactive python session to look at TisTos on a local DST
+{% endobjectives %}

 Once HLT1 or HLT2 has accepted an event, the candidates accepted by all trigger lines are saved to the raw event in a stripped-down form.
 One of the things that is saved are all the LHCbIDs of the final state particles of a decay tree.

-> ## What is an LHCbID? {.callout}
+{% callout "What is an LHCbID?" %}
-> Every single sub-detector element has an LHCbID which is unique across the whole detector.
+Every single sub-detector element has an LHCbID which is unique across the whole detector.
-> Physics objects, such as tracks, can be defined as sets of LHCbID objects.
+Physics objects, such as tracks, can be defined as sets of LHCbID objects.
-> When a trigger decision is made, the set of LHCbID objects which comprise the triggering
-> object is stored in the SelReports.
-This allows objects reconstructed later, such as in Brunel,
-> to be compared with the objects reconstructed in the trigger.
+When a trigger decision is made, the set of LHCbID objects which comprise the triggering object is stored in the SelReports.
+This allows objects reconstructed later, such as in Brunel, to be compared with the objects reconstructed in the trigger.
+{% endcallout %}

 A new feature in Run 2 is the so-called Turbo stream.
 Since the reconstruction available in HLT2 is the same as the offline reconstruction, physics analysis